yoshisuga/MAME4iOS/iOS-res/Applications/MAME4iOS.app/help.md

 MENU+R1     |Start Game
 MENU+X       |Exit Game
 MENU+B       |Open MAME menu
-MENU+A       |Load State
+MENU+A       |Load State  B (slot1) or X (slot 2)
-MENU+Y       |Save State
+MENU+Y       |Save State  B (slot1) or X (slot 2)
 OPTION         |Insert Coin and Start

 **NOTE** on versions prior to iOS 13 only MiFi controllers are reconized and when doing multiple button combinations the secondary button must be pressed first.
 For example to insert a coin hold down L1 and hit MENU.  on iOS 13+ you can hold MENU and then hit L1.

 ## SAVE/LOAD STATE

 You can save or load game states by pressing the MENU button when you are gaming, and select save or load state option.
-Also you can press button A+COIN (Load) or A+START (Save) on a external controller.
-Then you should press button B (slot1) or button X (slot 2) to save or load the state
+Also you can press button MENU+A (Load) or MENU+Y (Save) on a external controller.
+Then you should press button B (slot1) or button X (slot 2) to save or load the state.
+If you select Load or Save state from the MAME4iOS menu slot 1 is always used.

 ## 8BitDo Zero
 MAME4iOS supports the [8BitDo Zero](https://www.8bitdo.com/zero2/) when in KEYBOARD mode.